simonhildebrandt/login-with-link/content/main.md

 or Firebase help manage it, but it's still a mess - when something much simpler will probably serve your needs.

-__Login With Link__ acts just like the secure login link from sites like Tumblr, or a password reset link - as with most sites, all you need to prove you're you is access to your email account.
+__Login With Link__ acts just like the 'secure login link' from sites like Tumblr, or a password reset link - as with most sites, all you need to prove you're you is access to your email account.

+## Cost?

+__Login With Link__ is currently free, as we add features and find out who it's useful for.
+It's capped at 50 logins per day, to keep our server costs down - if you need more [let us know](mailto:simonhildebrandt@gmail.com).

+Beyond the alpha we'll introduce pricing tiers - but there'll always be an introductory free tier.